Who Trained The Troops At Valley Forge

 Trends and Latest Developments

 Today, military historians continue to study the events at Valley Forge and debate the relative importance of various factors in the Continental Army's transformation.
-Some scholars emphasize the role of Von Steuben and his training methods, while others highlight the importance of Washington's leadership and the contributions of other officers.
+Some scholars point out the role of Von Steuben and his training methods, while others highlight the importance of Washington's leadership and the contributions of other officers.

 Recent research has focused on the social and economic factors that influenced the soldiers' experiences at Valley Forge.
 Historians have examined the backgrounds of the soldiers, their motivations for serving in the army, and the challenges they faced in adapting to military life.
 This research has provided a more nuanced understanding of the human cost of the American Revolution and the sacrifices made by the soldiers at Valley Forge.